MediaArea/MediaConch/GlobalArchitecture.md

 ## Files listener

 The Files listener is a background process that listens for new files available for checking and validating.
-Automated checking, set up through the software, will notify when new files come into the system.
+Automated checking, set up through the software, will send a notification when new files come into the system.
 Each time a new file is available, or if a file is modified, an event is sent to the Core which automatically requests a check.

 Different solutions can be implemented depending on the file’s storage and operating system.
 Implemented solutions can include an inotify notification system API for a Linux kernel or kqueue/kevent for a BSD kernel or files directory scanning.